HR Executive

 I've been told that if you report sexual harassment you're let go.
 Quite a few women I know have reported this happening to them.
 How can women avoid this?

-Asked by howzit about 12 years ago
+Asked by howzit over 12 years ago

 Harassment does happen, and it is awful for many reasons.
 No employee, male or female, should be in a situation where they are made to feel uncomfortable based on any personal characteristic.
 When it does happen, HR or management has a legal obligation to take the complaint seriously, investigate the situation, and remedy the situation.
 Some companies don't do this and, instead, make the situation even worse by taking further action harmful to the impacted employee.
 To anyone who finds themself in a situation where they are being harassed, my first advice is to seek internal resources to fix the problem.
 Most companies, and HR people, do want to do right by their people.
 If that doesn't happen, and you continue to be harassed, for personal well-being I suggest taking steps to find another job somewhere else on your own.
 If a company isn't going to protect its employees legal rights in one area, it likely is not going to be respectful in other areas.
 And I would consider taking legal action against the company, depending on the extent of the situation and your personal desire to do so.
 Maybe, just maybe, the last few neanderthals out there who engage in harassment might get scared enough to stop.
 Or, the people around them who enable the behavior will stand up to them.